 Hold the Right Type of Gold

 For your financial insurance policy to be “valid”, it needs to contain the right product.
 A product with no counter-party risk.
-It should be physical gold – not a product whose value relies upon a counter-party remaining solvent.
+It should be physical gold – not paper gold or any product whose value relies upon a counter-party remaining solvent.

 You need to buy physical gold held in your own possession, in order for there to be no counterparty risk.

 So if you want gold as wealth insurance you should avoid any of the following that have counterparty risk:

 Are we saying don’t buy any of the above?
 No, just don’t confuse them with physical gold as financial insurance.
 A share in a gold mining company is a speculative investment.
 Not financial insurance.

 In a worst case scenario, like a financial crisis even worse than the last, gold derivatives could well be totally worthless.
 Trading rules could be altered stopping you gaining maximum profits.
 Or the counterparty could default leaving you with nothing at all.